soniacweb/project4redbrix/README.md

 <img src="https://i.imgur.com/9nWha9G.png" style="width: 500px; display:block; margin: 0 auto;">

-I had to inplement Postgres into my django app by defining the parameters in the settings file, but I also needed to install a couple of packages using pip in my venv.
+I had to implement Postgres into my Django app by defining the parameters in the settings file, but I also needed to install a couple of packages using pip in my venv.

 - pip install psyocopg2
 - pip install psyocopg2-binary